abdolence/gcloud-sdk-rs/README.md

 - A JSON file in a location known to the gcloud command-line tool using `gcloud auth application-default login`.
 - On Google Compute Engine, it fetches credentials from the metadata server.

+### Workload Identity Federation
+The library provides the support for workload identity federation support to use "keyless" integrations with different providers:
+- URL based OIDC/SAML (for example GitHub actions) with text/json file formats;
+- File based OIDC/SAML  with text/json file formats;

+AWS provider is not supported yet (feel free to open a PR to support).

 ### Local development
 Don't confuse `gcloud auth login` with `gcloud auth application-default login` for local development, since the first authorize only `gcloud` tool to access the Cloud Platform.